igorwaw/web-advent/content/2016/16-dragon/index.md

 ---

-We need to generate data that would fill a disk of a specific size, than calculate the checksum.
+We need to generate data that would fill a disk of a specific size, then calculate the checksum.
 Algorithm for generating and for checksum is described, unusual but nothing complicated.

 For part 1, disk has a size 272 and for part 2: 35651584.
 This year, many